KungFuDonkey/DX12ComputeTmpl/README.md

 # DX12ComputeTmpl
-A minimalistic template for creating Compute Shaders in DirectX12 without the exhausting setup for device, buffers, etc...
+A minimalistic template for creating Compute Shaders in DirectX12 for VS without the exhausting setup for device, buffers, etc...

+## Installation
+After downloading run InstallPackages.cmd (requires C# to be installed in VS for dotnet CLI) which installs the [Microsoft.Direct3D.D3D12](https://www.nuget.org/packages/Microsoft.Direct3D.D3D12/) package

 ## Features